hsparks-codes/flappy-nole/README.md

 and modular arithmetic.

 ### Circular Hitbox and Pipe Hitboxes
 Utilized pygame to create a mesh of the Seminole Head which is used for collision detection between rectangular Pipe hitboxes.
-This system was later exapnded by Taylor.

 ### Scoring
 Duncan developed the score calculation algorithm.
 The score is a function of the number of pipes currently spawened in the world, the player's position, and the total number of pipes which have ever existed (spawned or not) within the world.

+### Application Architecture
+Duncan designed the main project structure.
+The app is built in a reactive style, where changes to the state are seperated from the actual rendering of the game.
+The main game loop is split into three phases.
+1. Handle User Input
+2. Handle Side Effects (progress the game forward through time)
+3. Draw the Game State to the Screen

-## Instructions for use
+# Instructions for use
 Create a login using a unique username.
 When playing, use space bar to "jump".

-## Credits
-- Duncan Proctor
-- Taylor Mathes
-- Garret Mathes

 ## Resources
 #### Images